psexton/stockworth/README.md

 You'll also need to provide a json config file containing the ticker symbol, your grant info, and your buckets for how much is okay to leave behind.
 An example can be found in [example_config.json](example_config.json).

+If you prefer, you can supply the apikey as a `"apikey":"XXXXXXXX"` object in your config file instead of as an env var.

 ## Running

 ```